pixelhumain/GoGoCartoJs/docs/configuration.md

     },
   }
 ```
+When activated, the popup is a content displayed on top of the marker, by default only when mouse hover the marker
 Same as `InfoBar` templates, you can customize the popup when mouse hover a marker. by default this popup display the name of the element

 Texts